tester1010101/Services2Rules/README.md

 * :gear: Will get dumped & converted in: %USERPROFILE%\0xFF\Services2Rules\FWCommands.txt
 * :gear: Prompts user to open the dump/rules location, for analysis/learning/re-apply/backups.
 *
-* :boxing_glove: You can make modifications afterwards to interfaces, out/in IPs, although some may be already configured.
+* :boxing_glove: You can make modifications afterwards to interfaces, out/in IPs, and other settings, although some may be already configured.

 # Instructions ::
 1) Run the PowerShell script (Run with PowerShell).